Parc national d'Opémican: opening in 2018 Details

 It’s difficult to remain unmoved by such an awe-inspiring territory.
 Bordered on either side by Lac Témiscamingue and Lac Kipawa, Parc national d’Opémican aims to protect a sample of the Southern Laurentians natural region.
 Covering an area of 252.5 km2, the park will be divided into four distinct sectors: the Rivière Kipawa and the Cliffs of Lac Témiscamingue sector, the Pointe Opémican sector, the Lac White sector and the Île aux Fraises sector.

-When it opens in 2017, Parc national d’Opémican will become a unique discovery site, characterized by the dominant presence of tall white and red pines, symbols of the junction between the territory’s deciduous and boreal areas.
+When it partially opens in 2018, Parc national d’Opémican will become a unique discovery site, characterized by the dominant presence of tall white and red pines, symbols of the junction between the territory’s deciduous and boreal areas.

 This park has elements essential to the composition of a remarkable landscape: rugged and relatively low topography and many cliffs, which are found mainly along Lac Témiscamingue.